MALAYSIA CENTRAL: The Leading Malaysia-Centric Info Portal & The Most Comprehensive Malaysian Search Directory

 Today -- apart from the traditional meat of beef and chicken -- you can order goat, rabbit, deer or fish satay.
 At this satay paradise, the gravy is served in unusually large bowls.
 That, perhaps led to the (untrue) Malaysian urban legend of certain stalls resorting to recycling the left-behind gravy (and sticks).

 Medan Sate Kajang actually consists of 10 stalls in an indoor food court and two open air stalls attached to it, on the outside.
-There are also some interesting exhibits of the old (circa 1920's) selling apparatus displayed at the entrance.
+There are also some interesting exhibits of the old (circa 1920's) vending apparatus displayed at the entrance.
 Hawkers would walk about with a pair of rattan boxes hanging from each end of a long kandar stick, balanced on one shoulder.
-If you like viewing such historical artifacts, there is also a museum-like Satay Galley (Galeri Sate) nearby.
+If you like viewing such historical artifacts, there is also a new museum-like Satay Galley (Galeri Sate) next door.

-The popular Hj Samuri Satay Kajang franchise is all over the Klang Valley now.
+The popular Hj Samuri Satay Kajang franchise is all over Klang Valley now.
 So, do not be surprised when you see their overwhelming presence here at home base.
-Not only are they inside the satay court but also at an adjacent building.
+Not only are they inside this satay court but also at an adjacent building.

 For me, there were two major disappointments on a recent visit.
-Many of the stalls just plunk a China-made electric fan next to the charcoal grill (see picture above).
+Many of the stalls just plunk a China-made electric fan next to the charcoal grill.
 You don't see the traditional method of using a straw fan anymore.
 AND, I can't figure out why the authorities need to change the spelling of 'Satay' to that of the Indonesian 'Sate'.

 (use zoom and navigation buttons on top left of map to explore)